-CONSOLID ATED

-PROFIT

-EFFECT IN THOUSANDS OF AUD (\$'000) EQUITY OR (LOSS)
+Consolidated

-30 June 2015
+Effect in thousands of AUD (\$'000) 30 June 2015 Equity Profit or (loss)

-USD - 7,033
+USD 7,033

-30 June 2014
+30 June 2014 USD - 4,260

-USD 4,260

-Credit Risk
+Credit risk

 Credit risk arises from the financial assets of the consolidated entity, which comprise cash and cash equivalents, trade receivables, available for sale financial assets, derivative financial instruments and the granting of financial guarantees.
 The consolidated entity's exposure to credit risk arises from potential default of the counter party, with a maximum exposure equal to the carrying amount of the financial assets, as outlined below.